Dark-Knight-Rises/Logseq/pages/Blockchain.md

 		- Every leaf node is labeled with the hash of a data block.
 		- Every non leaf node is labeled with the cryptographic hash of the labels of its child nodes.
 		- ![Screenshot (16).png](../assets/Screenshot_(16)_1652437959505_0.png)
-		- Bayer, Harber and Stornetta used Merkle tree in 1992 for timestamping and verifying a digital document improved the efficiency by combining timestamping of several documents into one block.
+		- Bayer, Harber and Stornetta used Merkle tree in 1992 for timestamping and verifying a digital document
+			- Improved the efficiency by combining timestamping of several documents into one block.
+		- Other users of Merkle tree.
+			- Peer to peer networks.
+Data blocks received in undamaged and unaltered.
+Other tiers do not lie about a block.
 		-
 - Bitcoin
   collapsed:: true